gapple/drupalreleasedate/readme.md

 Public JSON feeds are provided for access to all of the site's data.

+Array values are typically returned ordered from oldest to newest values, but this may not be guaranteed.

 *__Note__: This project is still in active development, and so the data response format is subject to change at any time, though backwards compatibility will be maintained as best as possible.*